Project Vision

 How it all comes together

 Our next challenge involved rebuilding EarnIn's existing native apps for iOS and Android in both light and dark mode, as well as designing a v1 of a responsive web app, a net new channel for the company.
 The device and platform-agnostic components seamlessly transitioned to the web app, requiring only the addition of a few essential new components and variants, such as navigation and sheets.
-As a result of our efforts, EarnIn's product ecosystem now boasts a consistent and unified look and feel across all of their products that harmoniously aligns with their new brand identity.

 The structural impact shows up in how EarnIn's product team operates today: a single source of truth for content and configuration, designers composing views from cards and local components rather than copy-pasting between files, and a web channel that launched in the same engagement window as the native rebuild rather than as a serial follow-on.